josedv82/NBA-Game-Density-App/README.md

 ## AIRBALL
 <img src="https://raw.githubusercontent.com/josedv82/airball/master/man/images/airballlogo.PNG" align="lef" width="150" />

-For those interested in quickly calculate some of the metrics used throughout this app, I created an R package called [{airball}](https://github.com/josedv82/airball) which enables quick extraction of these metric s and some of the plots since the 1947 NBA season.
+For those interested in quickly calculate some of the metrics used throughout this app, I created an R package called [{airball}](https://github.com/josedv82/airball) which enables quick extraction of travel and schedule metrics and some of the plots since the 1947 NBA season.